 Lifting a hand to acknowledge his words, Rayen murmured, “Thanks.”
 And she was thankful that he’d cautioned her before she made the mistake of adding to her problems by admitting a head injury.

 The hospital sounded like a place to avoid no matter what.

-The only thing I needed was to fill the gaping hole in my memory and I doubted he could do that.
+The only thing she needed was to fill the gaping hole in her memory and doubted he could do that.

 “Are you serious?
 No. He’s their only child.”

 “Whose only child?”

 Rayen’s stomach dropped.
 She’d just spoken openly with Nicholas Brown, someone who could easily tell his parents that she was damaged goods.

 Mrs. Brown had been her only ally so far, but what would happen when she found out Rayen was not suitable for this place?